 Colloquia / Seminars

-The Department of Mathematics runs two active programs aimed at the academic involvement of faculty, students, and the general public:
+The Department of Mathematics runs three active programs aimed at the academic involvement of faculty, students, and the general public:

 This is a lecture series delivered by speakers from different universities around the country in a wide variety of topics and research areas.
 The goal of these lectures is to introduce attendees to current, ongoing research in mathematics and mathematics education, especially as it pertains to students who wish to get involved in undergraduate research.
 Occasionally lectures on topics of historical and general interest as well as popular mathematics are delivered.
-For details and upcoming talks please click on the colloquia link at the left.
+If you would like to give a talk, please contact Dr. Steve Chung (firstname.lastname@example.org).
+For details and upcoming speakers please click on the Colloquia link at the left.

 This program consist of research talks delivered by faculty and students in the department on current and ongoing work.
 We welcome speakers and attendants from other departments whose research work and interests involve mathematics in any form.
-For details and upcoming speakers please click on the seminars link at the left.
+If you would like to give a talk, please contact Dr. Steve Chung (email@example.com).
+For details and upcoming speakers please click on the Seminars link at the left.

 Graduate and Undergraduate Student Seminar (GAUSS)

 The goal of this seminar is to share and spread our love for mathematics.
 We seek for mainly student speakers, or talks that have been designed for an undergraduate audience.
 The talks can be of any length, between 20 minutes to 50 minutes, and consist of any mathematics or mathematics-related topic.
 If you would like to give a talk, please contact Dr. Carmen Caprau (firstname.lastname@example.org).
 For details and upcoming speakers please click on the GAUSS link at the left.